quickintegrate/docs/docs/Core Development/Connectors/DB.md

 </table>

 #### Let see how to write the query using quickintegration with few clicks
-Click on the Querry Generator icon
+Click on the Query Generator icon

 <img src={useBaseUrl('/img/Connectors/DB/querryIcon.png')} />;

-Select the table Name from the Droup down list, we can limit the number of records To be retrieved In filters add the condition for fields use in the query with the help of operation like NULL, NOT NULL, =, !=, etc Your Generated Query will get Created.
+Choose the table name from the dropdown list to specify the source.
+We can set a limit on the number of records to retrieve.
+In the filters section, include conditions for the fields to be used in the query, employing operations such as NULL, NOT NULL, =, !=, etc. Your query will be generated based on these selections

 <img src={useBaseUrl('/img/Connectors/Read_DB_query1.png')} />;